Lithovox/Easy-Duo-Authentication/README.md

-# Easy Duo Authentication
+# Easy Duo Authentication for Firefox

-A Chrome extension that gives users passcodes for [the Duo Multi-Factor Authentication](https://guide.duo.com/prompt).
+A Firefox extension that gives users passcodes for [the Duo Multi-Factor Authentication](https://guide.duo.com/prompt).

+This extension is a lightly modified version of the [Easy Duo Authenticator](https://github.com/SparkShen02/Easy-Duo-Authentication) Chrome extension.
+See that extension for more details about the working principle and history.

 <img src="screenshots/auth_demo.gif" width="600">

-Initially developed during the UCLA HOTH 8 Hackathon.

 ## Overview